-24. Pre-trial alternatives.
-The decision to initiate a formal criminal law procedure does not necessarily mean that this procedure must be completed with a formal court sentence for a child.

-In line with the observations made above in Part B, the Committee wants to emphasize that the competent authorities - in most States the office of the public prosecutor - should continuously explore the possibilities of alternatives to a court conviction.
-In other words, efforts to achieve an appropriate conclusion of the case by offering measures like the ones mentioned above in Part B should continue.
+- 68. The decision to initiate a formal criminal law procedure does not necessarily mean that this procedure must be completed with a formal court sentence for a child.
+In line with the observations made above in section B, the Committee wishes to emphasize that the competent authorities in most States the office of the public prosecutor should continuously explore the possibilities of alternatives to a court conviction.
+In other words, efforts to achieve an appropriate conclusion of the case by offering measures like the ones mentioned above in section B should continue.
 The nature and duration of these measures offered by the prosecution may be more demanding, and legal or other appropriate assistance for the child is then necessary.

-The performance of such a measure should be presented to the child as a way to suspend the formal criminal/juvenile law procedure, which will be terminated if the measure has been carried out in a satisfactory manner.
+The performance of such a measure should be presented to the child as a way to suspend the formal criminal/juvenile law procedure, which will be terminated if the measure has been carried out in a satisfactory manner. - 69.
 In this process of offering alternatives to a court conviction at the level of the prosecutor, the child's human rights and legal safeguards should be fully respected.
-In this regard, the Committee refers to the recommendations set out above in para.
-13, which equally apply here.
+In this regard, the Committee refers to the recommendations set out in paragraph 27 above, which equally apply here.